 The WSO Board of Directors sets policy and guidelines for the organization, fulfills state and government filings, maintains the financial records, schedules all rehearsal and concert venues, secures guest artists, and reports to the orchestra membership at its annual meeting.

-Reporting to the Board of Directors are the Music Director, Concert Master, Executive Director, Music Librarian, Publicity Director and Personnel Manager.
+Reporting to the Board of Directors are the Executive Director, Music Director, Concertmaster, Music Librarian, Personnel Manager, Production Managers and Publicity Director.

 Marion Judish serves as concertmaster of the WSO, coaching the string section through exquisite lows and thrilling highs!
 She received her Bachelor of Music Degree at the University of Colorado Music School, and earned her Masters of Music and Doctoral of Music Degrees at the University of Minnesota’s School of Music.
 Her post-graduate work at the Juilliard School of Music in New York specialized in Chamber Music.
 Marion is a professor of violin and viola at St. Cloud State University.

-The orchestra is lucky to have Eri Isomura (percussion) as its music librarian.
-She works with Marlene to ensure the correct music is ordered or rented, and once the music has arrived she distributes it to the musicians, collects it at the end of the performance and returns the music as needed.
+The orchestra is lucky to have Ann Zettervall as its music librarian.
+She works with each guest conductor to ensure the correct music is ordered or rented, and once the music has arrived she distributes it to the musicians, collects it at the end of the performance and returns the music as needed.
 Parts are cleaned up, marked with correct numberings, recorded, collected, counted, and finally returned exactly as they were received.
-Eri also maintains a cataloged library of music and concert programs for the orchestra.
+Ann also maintains a cataloged library of music and concert programs for the orchestra.

 Every organization needs a people manager – someone who gives them all the necessary information, tells them where to be and when, and makes sure everyone follows the rules.
-WSO’s personnel manager, Courtney Semke (viola), covers all these tasks.
-More precisely, she distributes rehearsal and concert schedules, maintains a full roster of regular and auxiliary members, schedules auditions, oversees rehearsal and concert stage set up, coordinates with national music organizations and the local musicians union, and makes sure that everyone is in the right seat at the right time playing the right music.
+WSO’s personnel manager, Eric Davidson covers all these tasks.
+More precisely, he distributes rehearsal and concert schedules, maintains a full roster of regular and auxiliary members, schedules auditions, oversees rehearsal and concert stage set up, coordinates with national music organizations and the local musicians union, and makes sure that everyone is in the right seat at the right time playing the right music.